panphy/panphy.github.io/curve_fitting_manual.md

 - **Graph Visualization:**
   - Interactive plots using Plotly.js.
-  - Customize graph titles and axis labels with LaTeX formatting.
+  - Customize the graph title and axis labels with LaTeX formatting.

 ## Getting Started